La Repubblica

 la Repubblica (/it/; English: "the Republic") is an Italian daily general-interest newspaper with an average circulation of 151,309 copies in May 2023.
 It was founded in 1976 in Rome by Gruppo Editoriale L'Espresso (now known as GEDI Gruppo Editoriale) and led by Eugenio Scalfari, Carlo Caracciolo, and Arnoldo Mondadori Editore as a leftist newspaper, which proclaimed itself a "newspaper-party" (giornale-partito).
 During the early years of la Repubblica, its political views and readership ranged from the reformist left to the extraparliamentary left.
 Into the 21st century, it is identified with centre-left politics, and was known for its anti-Berlusconism, and Silvio Berlusconi's personal scorn for the paper.

 In April 2020, the paper was acquired by the GEDI Gruppo Editoriale of John Elkann and the Agnelli family, who is also the founder and owner of La Stampa.
-Maurizio Molinari, the then editor of La Stampa, was appointed as la Repubblica's editor in place of Carlo Verdelli; this prompted the resignation of several journalists opposed to this change.
+Maurizio Molinari, the then editor of La Stampa, was appointed la Repubblica's editor in place of Carlo Verdelli; this prompted the resignation of several journalists opposed to this change.
 Under Molinari, it took a moderate line, and tried to go beyond the political left and right, and against populism.
 At the same time, because "information is essential to support and animate a widespread laboratory of ideas on what economic justice means today", it was concerned about economic and social inequalities.
 Under Molinari, it equated work on paper to digital work and followed the digital first theory.
 La Repubblica and Corriere della Sera are known for their fact-checking.
 Alongside Corriere della Sera, La Stampa, Il Sole 24 Ore, and Il Messaggero, it is one of the main national newspapers in Italy.